g-w1/blog/_drafts/writing-a-compiler.md

 categories: code
 ---

-At the start of the 2020 school year I wanted to learn more about compilers so I started writing a compiler.
+At the start of the 2020 school year I wanted to learn more about compilers so I started writing a compiler for the ez programming language that I made up.
 I did this as an independent study for school.
 I wanted to grow _dramatically_ as a thinker and learn a lot about computer science and compilers in specific.

 > Note: I may make some mistakes in this post.
-If that happens, please send me an email and Ill correct it.
+If that happens, please send me an email and I'll correct it.

 # Why I Chose Rust